jordant/boto-xbmc/README.md

 boto-xbmc
 =========

-Uses boto to create a directory structure/strm files from S3 buckets and objects , that can be scrapped by XBMC.
-This allows you to stream your media library directly from any S3 endpoint.
+Uses boto library to create STRM files from object stores such as DreamHost Objects (DHO) and Amazon S3.

 ## Usage
 ./boto-xbmc.py -a ACCESS_KEY_ID -s SECRET -A -p /home/user/media